oonisim/Kubernetes/README.md

 └── run_k8s.sh
 ```

 ### K8S
 In the directory, run run_k8s.sh.
-If DATADOG_API_KEY is not set, the 10_datadog module will cause errors but will continue.
+If DATADOG_API_KEY is not set, the 10_datadog module will cause errors.

 ```
+.
 ├── cluster
 ├── maintenance.sh
 ├── master       <---- Make sure master node information is set in this file